voltrb/docs/en/docs/template_bindings.md

 | :body     | index.html   | comments       | blog        |
 | :body     | index.html   | comments       | gems/blog   |

 Once the view file for the control or template is found, Volt will look for a matching controller.
 If the template file does not have an associated controller, a new ```ModelController``` will be used.
 Once a controller is found and loaded, a corresponding "action" method will be called on it if it exists.
-Action methods default to "index" unless the component or template path has two parts, in which case the last part is the action.
+Action methods default to the name of the view file (without .html)